canonical/doc-docs/templates/juju-tutorials.md

 ```

 [note status="What to do if you get stuck"]
-The best place to ask for help is the [Juju Discourse forum](https://discourse.charmhub.io/).
+The best place to ask for help is the [Charmhub Discourse forum](https://discourse.charmhub.io/).

 If you prefer chatting, visit us on [IRC](https://webchat.freenode.net/#juju).
 [/note]